 - Apply pressure.
 If necessary for the type of hot-melt adhesive and application, apply pressure to the substrate to ensure an adequate bond.
 However, many hot-melt adhesives, like Technomelt Supra 106M and Technomelt 250A, do not require pressure to form a strong bond.

 NEED MORE INFORMATION?

-Achieving a great adhesive bond requires careful consideration of the right hot melt adhesive for your needs and attention to each step of the application process.
-If you’d like advanced technical specifications regarding each of our hot melt adhesive products, or information regarding heating units, replacement parts, and more, contact APPLIED Adhesvies.
+Achieving a great adhesive bond requires careful consideration of the right hot-melt adhesive for your needs and attention to each step of the application process.
+If you’d like advanced technical specifications regarding each of our hot-melt adhesive products, or information regarding heating units, replacement parts, and more, contact APPLIED Adhesives.
 Reach out online or call (800) 274-9801.